-If you would like to know HOW you can BEGIN a relationship with God, or even what you are supposed to do NEXT once you’ve accepted Christ… you can click on the “GROW” tab on this website and then scroll down to a page that describes everything you’d want to know.
-If you’d like to talk to our pastor, he is always available and can be contacted at firstname.lastname@example.org
+If you would like to know HOW you can BEGIN a relationship with God, or even what you are supposed to do NEXT once you’ve accepted Christ… please click HERE.
+If you’d like to talk to our pastor, he is always available and can be contacted at email@example.com

 - When do you meet?

 - Sundays at 10am – Alpine Chapel’s main service.
 Please come early, to get a good seat!

 - Sundays at 12:45pm – During the ON-Seasons (Summer and Winter) for a 20 minute MOUNTAIN TOP SERVICE at the top of Lift 7 (take the Gondola to to top of the mountain, exit and walk to the TELLURIDE TRAIL, stop at the Overlook).

 - Tuesday at 6:30pm – This is a Bible Study called, “CORNERSTONES“.
 All are welcome!